ajspurr/stroke_prediction/README.md

 ## Potential Next Steps
 - Productionize chosen model
 - Improve models
+  - Explore hyperparameter tuning more
-  - Hyperparamter tuning on models without using SMOTE (explore how to optimize other models for unbalanced data)
+    - Explore further on how to optimize models for unbalanced data
+    - Using recall as optimization metric rather than f1
   - Explore feature engineering and feature importance